 US man charged with killing Saudi college student

-At least two people initially were arrested.
-Only Fernandez was charged with a crime but the investigation continued, Beck said.
+At least two people initially were arrested, but only Fernandez was charged with a crime.

-Alkadi was one of seven children.
+Alkadi came from Khobar, Saudi Arabia, and was one of seven children.
 He had been in the United States since 2010, his brother, Ahmed Alkadi, 32, told the Los Angeles Daily News (http://bit.ly/1tFEVfY) on Sunday.

 “He had a very promising future,” the brother said.
 “He wanted to have a good education in this country. ...
 He wanted to make his family, his parents and himself proud.”

 In his Twitter profile, Alkadi described himself as an “ambitious guy who’s looking to make (a) difference in the future.”

 His brother said the student “was always smiling, very kind with people and very sincere about people’s emotions.”

 “Who will guess that a guy who never had a fight before, that has a good impression among the community — the Saudi community and the citizens here — who would imagine that such a thing could happen to him?” the brother said.
 “But it’s not in our hands.”

 Around the time he disappeared, Alkadi sold one of his cars, an Audi S-5, via Craigslist, Ahmed Alkadi said.
 The asking price was more than $35,000, the brother said.